-Chronic Viral Infections
+Chronic Viral Infections and Autoimmune Disorders

 Throughout your life, you’ve been exposed to a variety of viral infections including, the flu, chickenpox, HPV (human papillomavirus), and mononucleosis, to name a few.
 Once contracted, they can stay with you for the rest of your life, going in and out of dormant states.
 Chickenpox is a classic example.
 We get chickenpox, deal with the symptoms, and then it will go dormant and can live within our nerves for decades.
 As we age, and our immune system’s ability to protect our body decreases, the chickenpox virus can resurface as shingles.

 Scientists have long suspected that viruses may be linked to the development of autoimmune disorders.
 Some people are simply better able to tolerate the low-level viruses than others.
 If you’re a person who is not able to tolerate the viruses, or if your immune system is otherwise compromised, it can trigger the hyperimmune state that leads to autoimmune dysfunction.

 Toxicity is another common problem in today’s world.
 Whether we realize it or not, toxicity levels in our environment and within our bodies are on the rise.
 We are exposed to toxins in the air we breathe, water we drink, and on the foods that we eat.
 Additionally, many of the products in our home are made from chemicals whose health impact has not been fully tested and may be negatively impacting our health.